keshavbhatt/covid19-vaccine-slot-tracker-india/README.md

 ## What else could be done

 The script is in early development stage, please contribute to bring more features.
-I quickly assembled and rolled this in few hours of time as am not a pro BASH expert. so am looking for contributors.
+I quickly assembled and rolled this in few hours, am no BASH expert. so looking forward for contributors.

 **Features I am wishing to add:**